 What You Need To Know About The Vaccines

-According to Stat News, the Pfizer vaccine showed efficacy of 95% at preventing symptomatic COVID-19 infection, while the Moderna vaccine was 94.1% effective.
+According to Stat News, the Pfizer vaccine showed an efficacy of 95% at preventing symptomatic COVID-19 infection, while the Moderna vaccine was 94.1% effective.

-The Centers for Disease Control and Prevention (CDC), a national public health institute in the United States, has released an initial framework for the distribution of COVID-19 vaccines.
+The Centers for Disease Control and Prevention (CDC), a national public health institute in the United States, has already released an initial framework for the distribution of COVID-19 vaccines.

 Here’s what distribution is expected to look like, provided there are no issues with supply:

+The fast approval of the vaccines has also raised concerns and doubts by conspiracy theorists spreading unsettling misinformations.
 Dr. Jill Weatherhead, an infectious disease expert at Baylor College of Medicine, has a clear explanation in that regard:

 “The data has been reviewed by independent reviewers to ensure safety.
 While it seems like these vaccines were made quickly, we must remember that this technology of vaccines has been in development for years and has been well studied by scientists around the world.”